 1) Speak directly with your student and ask the student to share information with you about their education records.
 This open line of communication is the best way to track your student’s progress and development, and to assist with administrative issues.

 3) Your student may permit University officials (deans, professors, advisers, administrators, etc.) to disclose (orally or through other forms of communication) information to you from their education records.
 Before a University official can communicate with you about the specifics of your student's situation, the student must submit to the University a written and signed consent to disclose information.
 This consent should specify the information that may be disclosed, state the purpose of the disclosure, and identify by name the person to whom information can be released.
 If written consent is not submitted in person to an appropriate office, then the student's signature must be acknowledged by a notary public, attesting that the person who signed is who they say they are (the student).

 The type of information the student wants to share (e.g., financial aid records, enrollment information, grades and transcript information, etc.) will determine the University office or official who can release the information.
-For example, if a Gallatin student wants to grant permission for a parent or guardian to speak with someone about the student's academic performance, the student should complete the Gallatin Consent to Disclose Academic Record Information form.
-Since Gallatin does not maintain all of the various types of education records (e.g., financial aid, tuition bills, etc.) the Gallatin Consent to Disclose Academic Record Information will not include the release of non-academic records.
+For example, if a Gallatin student wants to grant permission for a parent or guardian to speak with someone about the student's academic performance, the student should complete the NYU Consent to Disclosure of Student Information form.

 Gallatin students or their parents/guardians needing assistance with the process to release information should contact Celeste Orangers, Assistant Dean for Academic Policy Administration, (212) 998-7348.